mdeacey/facebook-gpt-shopify/docs/8_agent_deployment/8_1_handling_incoming_facebook_messages_with_genai_response.md

 ### Environment Variables

 The following environment variables are required for the GenAI integration:
-- `GENAI_API_KEY`: The API key for accessing the DigitalOcean GenAI API.
+- `AGENT_API_KEY`: The API key for accessing the DigitalOcean GenAI API.
 - `GENAI_ENDPOINT` (optional): The endpoint for the GenAI API, defaulting to `https://api.genai.digitalocean.com/v1/llama3.3-70b-instruct`.

 Ensure these are set in the `.env` file or environment configuration, alongside existing variables like `SPACES_API_KEY` and `FACEBOOK_APP_SECRET`.